input-output-hk/marlowe-cardano/marlowe/specification/marlowe-cardano-specification.md

 # On-Chain Transaction Specification for Marlowe

-***General Note:*** this document will be revised, edited, and finalized shortly after the Marlowe validators are frozen.

 ## Scope

 This document defines the specification for Marlowe semantics's interface with the Cardano blockchain.
 Marlowe utilizes three Plutus scripts: (i) a monetary policy for the roles currency used in some Marlowe contracts; (ii) the Marlowe application validator script that enforces Marlowe semantics; and (iii) the Marlowe payout-validator script that allows the holder of a role token to withdraw funds paid by the Marlowe application.
-Marlowe semantics are defined in the Isabelle language and specified in [FIXME: insert cross-reference to Isabelle specification for Marlowe].
+Marlowe semantics are defined in the Isabelle language and specified in [Marlowe Specification, Version 3 (draft)](marlowe-isabelle-specification-4f9fa249fa51ec09a4f286099d5399eb4301ed49.pdf).

 ## Contents